 The MCCS launched this effort though our work on Math Pathways.
 Math Pathways took a very systemic approach to improving student success and completion rates in math, which is often a critical barrier to success for students.
 In Math Pathways students enroll in a gateway, college-level math course that is relevant to their program of study, rather than the heretofore traditional gateway college algebra course - a course that is now viewed as inappropriate for non-STEM students.
-The need for remediation has been also reduced and often eliminated using multiple measures to determine student readiness for college level math, rather than using one, high stakes placement test, and using co-requisite remediation in which students who need additional support receive it in real time through linked mandatory tutoring.
-In the time since math pathways was first launched, we have seen a dramatic increase in the number of students successfully completing a 100-level math course and an equally dramatic decrease in remediation.
-The MCCS is continuing this work through participation in the Launch Year Initiative and scaling of math pathways across the campuses.
+The need for remediation has been also reduced and often eliminated using multiple measures to determine student readiness for college level math, rather than using one, high stakes placement test, and using co-requisite support courses in which students who need additional support receive it in real time through linked mandatory tutoring.
+In the time since Math Pathways was first launched, we have seen a dramatic increase in the number of students successfully completing a 100-level math course and an equally dramatic decrease in remediation.
+The MCCS is continuing this work through participation in the Launch Year Initiative and scaling of Math Pathways across the campuses.

-In addition, MCCS has expanded the number of college navigators, or advisors, at all seven colleges, to help ensure that students - especially those with little experience of college - have the academic and personal supports they need to persist and complete a college degree.
+In addition, MCCS has expanded the number of college navigators, or advisors, at all seven colleges, to help ensure that students-especially those with little experience of college-have the academic and personal supports they need to persist and complete a college degree.
 As a part of Guided Pathways, the colleges are also adopting a pathway approach to advising.
-Pathway advisors develop a deep understanding of the programs of study within their pathway and are
+Pathway advisors develop a deep understanding of the programs of study within their pathway and are assigned students who have selected that pathway.
+Advisors work collaboratively with the program faculty advisor to help students enter and stay on their chosen pathway.
+Clearly defined pathways simplify student decision-making and shifts the advising focus away from choosing classes to supporting progress toward the student's goals.